equinor/omnia-tutorial/exercises/compute/README.rst

 Prerequisites
 -------------

-* User has access to databricks workspace **EDC2019sharedDatabricks**, has own folder created in the workspace.
+* Access to Azure
+* Tutorial onboarding completed

 * User has own SQL server and database created in module **Ingest**.
+TODO: Is this needed as we can reference solution

 Create Notebook in Databricks
 -----------------------------